jtran071/webscraping/README.md

 And voila now our script is finished.

-We have also uploaded a workable script to be used as a comparison of what we just made.
 Now that we finished the script, go ahead and run the script with the command `sh recipe_script.sh`.
 Once the script is done running, the `Chicken_Recipes` folder contains all of the the recipe files in the correct format.
+We have uploaded our script and the result of `sh recipe_script.sh` to be compared.

 We now have our very own offline cookbook!
 We can also use the information we web scrape as an input file for programs like [reciperoulette] (http://www.reciperoulette.tv/) to use.